-Met Office and NERC joint supercomputer system (MONSooN)
+Met Office and NERC joint supercomputer system (Monsoon2)

-- MONSooN will be used for research into a number of modelling issues, including the representation of aerosols and ozone, the prediction of storms and increasing the resolution of climate models.
-The output from the science carried out on MONSooN will be used by policy makers, enabling them to make more informed and timely decisions on issues like adaptation to future climate change.
-The Joint UK Land Environment Simulator (JULES) and the United Kingdom Chemistry and Aerosols (UKCA) Model model will both be taking advantage of the benefits of this shared resource.
+Monsoon2 is used for research into a number of modelling challenges, including the representation of aerosols and ozone, the prediction of storms and increasing the resolution of climate models.
+The output from the science carried out on Monsoon2 is used by policy makers, enabling them to make more informed and timely decisions on issues such as adaptation to future climate change.